Nuclear option: Proposed use for legislation

-Concerns about abolishing the filibuster through the nuclear option were reiterated in 2021 as the Democratic-majority Senate could move to eliminate the filibuster through the nuclear option.
-On January 3, 2022, Senate Majority Leader Chuck Schumer announced that the Senate would vote on the nuclear option to change filibuster rules to pass his party's election reform legislation.
-The bid failed on January 19, 2022, after Schumer said he could only get 48 votes from his party due to holdout Senators Joe Manchin and Kyrsten Sinema.
+Concerns about abolishing the filibuster through the nuclear option were reiterated in 2021 as the Democratic-majority Senate could attempt to eliminate the filibuster through the nuclear option.
+On January 3, 2022, Senate Majority Leader Chuck Schumer announced that the Senate would vote on using the nuclear option to reform the filibuster in order to pass his party's election reform legislation.
+On January 19, 2022, Schumer made a point of order that would have allowed a 'talking filibuster' on a voting rights bill without any other dilatory measures.
+The Senate voted 52–48 to sustain the decision of the chair overruling the point of order.
+Senators Joe Manchin and Kyrsten Sinema voted with all Republicans in favor of sustaining the decision of the chair.

-Policy arguments

-Issues

-Policy debates surrounding the nuclear option – a tool to implement a rule change – are closely related to arguments regarding the 60-vote requirement imposed by Rule XXII.
-Issues include: